 The one small downside to tomato cultivation is that they need a regular supply of water and the soil should never be let dry out but neither should the soil become saturated.
 When grown in containers they will require daily watering (twice a day in hot weather).
 They will also need a regular application of fertilizer, there are plenty of proprietary tomato fertilizers on the market, it is important that the instructions are followed carefully.

-As the plants grow they will start to produce shoots between the leaf and the stem, if you are growing cordon type tomatoes these shoots need to be remove so that the plant will generate good sized fruit, this is done by pinching the out with the thumb and finger as soon as they are seen and should be done every two to three days.
+As the plants grow they will start to produce shoots between the leaf and the stem, if you are growing cordon type tomatoes these shoots need to be removed so that the plant will generate good-sized fruit, this is done by pinching the out with the thumb and finger as soon as they are seen and should be done every two to three days.

 Tomato Grafted Plants - Shirley

 available from "Suttons Seeds"